-In the West, chicken soup is widely considered to be the go-to food when fighting a flu or feeling sick.
-Studies have concluded that there are reasons why the ingredients may indeed be helpful when feeling ill.
+Some people eat comfort foods when sick.
+In the West, chicken soup is widely considered to be the go-to food when fighting a flu or feeling ill.
+Studies have concluded that there are reasons why the ingredients may indeed be helpful when feeling sick.
 But for many folks the comforting memories of being cared for as a feverish child are at least part of what gives chicken soup it’s magic.

 And we cannot forget the excellent illustration of this from the deliciously wonderful film, Ratatouille.
-For Anton Ego it was a simple and authentic rendering of a childhood dish that brought him straight back to his mother’s kitchen.
+For Anton Ego it was a simple and authentic rendering of a childhood comfort food that brought him straight back to his mother’s kitchen.

 Our memories and connections to food can be so powerful that they come to us after years.
 They might take us back to our childhood home or maybe a dish that was only made by our grandmother.
 And these associations can trigger (hopefully) positive mental and emotional responses.

 There has been an ongoing debate around eating comfort food, and whether there are benefits that offset the common dietary negatives.

 Some believe that the emotional response these foods can deliver are therapeutic and ultimately positive.
 Others suggest it’s better to avoid many so-called comfort foods given that these foods are typically high in fat and/or calories, whether sugars or carbohydrates.
 Some lack basic nutrients or are straight up unhealthy.
 Having said this, the notion that comfort foods are unhealthy and calorie-dense isn’t always true.